Isn’t spring the perfect time to prepare simple, nourishing salads?

 - Sweet Kale Salad

 Chopped salads are easy to prepare.
-They do require chopping (obviously), which can be time consuming, but most of these salads can be prepared ahead of time, which is quite the benefit.
+They do require chopping (obviously), which can be time consuming, but most of these salads can be prepared ahead of time.

-Fresh crisps salads are made by choosing a variety of spring vegetables.
+Make fresh crisp salads by choosing a variety of spring veggies.
 They are perfect as a side dish or as a base for a hearty main dish salad!
 Here is an example of a simple, chopped salad that can be enjoyed during the spring.

 Chopped Spring Salad